flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 Expect future updates to roll out frequently with new features and improvements as we obtain feedback and garner more interest in the project from a developer standpoint.

 > Please note this will not be a finished/polished product.
-The plane will not be unflyable or broken, however during further development, bugs will appear that may require some temporary workaround or procedure to overcome.
+The plane will not be unflyable or broken, however during further development, bugs will appear that may require some temporary workaround or procedure to mitigate.
 If you attempt to break the plane deliberately, you will likely succeed i.e. exceeding normal law protections, locking the A/P in an invalid state, or otherwise exiting normal flight limits.
 In this regard, it will be fragile when compared to the current state of the A32NX -  as a reference.

 ## Developer and Contributor Expectations

 For our developer community, we have been excited to open up the A380X project to external contributors through our GitHub repository.
 If you are a developer eager to make an impact, this is your chance to join the FlyByWire team in shaping the future of this iconic aircraft.
 We welcome contributions, bug fixes, and system enhancements, and will provide guidelines on how to collaborate effectively.

-As always all are welcome, and we are always willing to share knowledge and experience to those who are willing and eager to learn.
+All are welcome, and we are always willing to share knowledge and experience to those who are willing and eager to learn and get involved.

 ## A380X Features and Capabilities

-With the above in mind, we shall detail what you will be able to do in the A380X on alpha preview release.
-Our developers have taken extreme care and time to ensure that we will feature several core systems allowing an immersive flight experience from the beginning.
+With the above in mind, we shall detail the current functionality of the A380X alpha preview release.
+Our developers have worked hard to implement a number of core systems to allow for an immersive flight.

 #### Flight Management and Navigation Systems